There are three options for designing and customizing a product. Click a product on the left-hand panel and choose one of the options.

 Wellington Region covers following areas Wellington, Lower Hutt, Upper Hutt, Porirua, and Featherston.
 Communities like Paraparaumu, Martinborough, Carterton, Waikanae, and Masterton while in the greater Wellington Region are outside the local delivery zone for our courier and will be charged at the North Island rates.

 North Island covers the rest of the island.
 South Island covers all of the South Island.

-Each of the zone has both a standard urban and a rural price option.
-What is defined as the urban area varies from community to community.
-If you are unsure if your address is classed as rural by our couriers you can check it on the Post Haste website.
+Each of the zone has a standard business, residental, and non urban areas price option.
+Which areas are defined what type varies from community to community.
+You can check it on the Post Haste Address Checker

 The delivery dates are calculated for the following situations

 - If the product is being collected from the store, then the date calculates it as being ready for collection from 9am that business day.

 - If the product is being shipped by courier then it is calculated to be delivered to your shipping address between the hours of 9am to 6pm that business day.